-- Plastic pipe MUST NOT be used, as it will not withstand the temperature and pressure of the water generated by the solar collectors under stagnation conditions.
-Extremely high water temperatures and extremely high water pressures can be generated under these conditions.
-Plastic pipe cannot withstand these temperatures and pressures and MUST NOT be used.
-Failure of plastic pipe can lead to the release of high temperature water and cause severe water damage and flooding. - There MUST BE a continuous fall of a minimum 10° in the pipe work from the solar Hiline storage tank to the solar collectors.
-The highest point of the solar cold pipe and solar hot pipe must be where they connect to the solar Hiline storage tank, otherwise thermosiphoning will not occur. - A non-return valve MUST BE installed on the cold water line to the solar storage tank AFTER the cold water branch to a temperature limiting device. - The solar water heater, including the collector circuit, is to be isolated during the testing and commissioning of the heated water reticulation system in a building in accordance with Clause 9.3 (a) of AS/NZS 3500.4:2018.
-The collector circuit includes the solar hot and solar cold pipes and solar collectors.
+- Plastic pipe MUST NOT be used, as it will not withstand the high temperature and pressure of the closed circuit fluid generated by the solar collectors under stagnation conditions.
+Failure of plastic pipe can lead to the release of high temperature heating fluid and cause damage. - There MUST BE a continuous fall of a minimum 10° in the pipe work from the solar Hiline storage tank to the solar collectors.
+The highest point of the solar cold pipe and solar hot pipe must be where they connect to the solar Hiline storage tank, otherwise thermosiphoning will not occur. - The solar water heater is to be isolated during the testing and commissioning of the heated water reticulation system in a building in accordance with Clause 9.3 (a) of AS/NZS 3500.4:2021.